Possums in your Roof?

 Remember, baits are not recommended because they can harm native wildlife.

 Small plastic traps (available from pet shops or rural stockists) can also be used as an alternative.
 If possums or other native animals are unintentionally caught, then they can be released unharmed.
-Under the Wildlife Conservation Act it is an offence to intentionally trap or harm native wildlife and any wildlife caught must be released immediately.
+Under state legislation it is an offence to intentionally trap or harm native wildlife and any wildlife caught must be released immediately.

 Products are also available that repel rodents rather than using baits.